ajkun55/Country-Quiz-App/README.md

 # React + Vite

-This is my solution of [devChallenges project](https://country-quiz-app-six.vercel.app/)
+This is my solution of a [devChallenges project](https://devchallenges.io/solution/33509)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.